 - Organize geography-related events such as films and outings as a member of the Geography Club.

 - Conduct your own research with Geography faculty or through an undergraduate thesis.

 - Supplement your learning and networking experiences as a Renée Crown University Honors student.

-Consistently ranked among the top international education providers in the U.S., SU Abroad is a storied part of the SU experience.
+Consistently ranked among the top international education providers in the U.S., Syracuse Abroad is a storied part of the Syracuse experience.
 With over 100 programs in 60 countries, nearly half of all students go abroad during their four years.
-Geography students have studied abroad in Santiago, Florence, and Istanbul.

 Life After Syracuse University